juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 ### 1C) Getting all available letters

-Next, implement the function ​get_available_letters​ that takes in one parameter ­ a list of letters, ​letters_guessed​.
-This function returns a string that is comprised of lowercase English letters ­ all lowercase English letters that are not in letters_guessed​.
+Next, implement the function ​get_available_letters​ that takes in one parameter,­ a list of letters, ​letters_guessed​.
+This function returns a string that is comprised of lowercase English letters­ all lowercase English letters that are not in letters_guessed​.

 This function should return the letters in alphabetical order.
 For this function, you may assume that all the letters in ​letters_guessed​ are lowercase.